tagion/tagion/docs/gov/glossary/index.md

 The Hashgraph protocal provides a network-wide communication history from which each [node](#node) can reconstruct by and for itself, and with [mathematical certainty](#finality), what other nodes in the network know.
 And once information about new [contracts](#contract-smart)/[transactions](#transaction) has spread to enough nodes in the network (namely to 2/3+1 of all nodes) - and consequently  [consensus](#consensus) about those contracts is algorithmically established, all nodes will commit the same information/changes to their respective copies of the [database](#database).Details about our implementation of the Hashgraph protocal can be found in our [Tech Documention](https://docs.tagion.org/tech/protocols/consensus/HashGraph).

 ## Liveness

 A property of decentralized systems that ensures the system continues to make progress by processing new transactions, requests, or messages without indefinite delays.

+## Modularity

+Modularity refers to the architectural design principle of breaking a system into distinct, self-contained components, or modules, each responsible for a specific function.

+In Tagion, the term is used for two forms of modularity:

+**Functional Modularity: **
+Core responsibilities such as consensu, execution, and data storage are separated into individual modules.
+This separation allows developers to improve, replace, or scale each part without affecting the rest of the system.
+It promotes clean design, reduces complexity, and supports parallel development.

+**Network Modularity: **
+Instead of one large, unified network, modular systems can be composed of multiple independent or semi-independent networks.
+These may be governed separately and tailored for specific use cases but remain interoperable through a network hub.
+This allows for specialisation, isolation of complexity, and greater flexibility across the ecosystem.

 ## Money